stonkpunk/my-npm-modules/marching-cubes-fast/README.md

 You can also use this to create sparse voxel sets, simply skipping the Marching Cubes step.

-Based on `npm isosurface` by mikolalysenko, in turn based on [Paul Bourke's original](http://local.wasp.uwa.edu.au/~pbourke/geometry/polygonise/)
+Based on [isosurface](https://www.npmjs.com/package/isosurface) by mikolalysenko, in turn based on [Paul Bourke's original](http://local.wasp.uwa.edu.au/~pbourke/geometry/polygonise/)

 ## Installation